Amazon to acquire minority stake in an Indian supermarket chain operator

-MUMBAI/BENGALURU (Reuters) - Amazon.com Inc (AMZN.O) is set to snag a minority stake in India’s Future Retail Ltd (FRTL.NS), which operates more than 900 stores in India and owns several supermarket brands, including Big Bazaar.
+MUMBAI/BENGALURU (Reuters) - Amazon.com Inc is set to snag a 3.58% minority stake in India’s Future Retail, which operates more than 1,500 stores in India and owns several supermarket brands, including budget department and grocery store chain, Big Bazaar.

-In a regulatory filing late on Thursday, Future Retail said Amazon has agreed to acquire a 49% stake in Future Coupons Ltd. That entity in turn owns a 7.3% interest in Future Retail, according to prior regulatory filings.
+Future Retail said in a regulatory filing late on Thursday that Amazon has agreed to acquire a 49% stake in Future Coupons Ltd. That entity in turn owns a 7.3% interest in Future Retail, according to prior filings.

-The companies did not disclose the value of the deal, which gives Amazon a 3.58% stake in the brick-and-mortar retailer, whose stores sell everything from clothes to fresh produce.
+The companies did not disclose the value of the deal, which gives Amazon a stake in one of India’s biggest retail chains, whose stores sell everything from clothes to fresh produce.

-A source familiar with the matter told Reuters the transaction valued Future Retail at a “substantial premium” to its existing market price.
+The transaction valued Future Retail at a “substantial premium” to its existing market price, a source familiar with the matter told Reuters.

-Future Retail’s market capitalization currently stands at $2.91 billion, pegging the value of a 3.58% stake in the company at more than $104 million.
+The Economic Times reported that the deal pegged the Mumbai-based company’s value at about 430 billion rupees ($5.98 billion), more than double its current market capitalization of $2.91 billion.

 Amazon and Future Retail declined to comment on the value of the transaction that remains subject to regulatory approval.